Posted by Dr. Armen Nikogosian on Feb 22, 2019 1:32:35 PM

 Rebalance: Lifestyle adjustments that help reduce stress are fundamental in rebalancing hormones and gut health include practicing yoga, deep breathing exercises, meditation, and mindfulness, as well as establishing a healthy sleep schedule.

 Identifying the source of inflammation that’s causing excessive demand for enterocyte production is the first step in providing a comprehensive approach towards healing the gut.
-Glutamine supplementation can play a pivotal role in the repair and restoration process of healing a leaky gut.
+Glutamine supplementation can play a pivotal role in the restoration process of achieving a healthy gut.*